embedr-finance/embedr-docs/docs/embedr-protocol/01-overview.md

 # Overview

-EMBEDr Protocol is a blockchain protocol made to power EMBEDr's vision for merchants and customers via a set of smart contracts that are made to be decentralized and trustless.
+Embedr Protocol is a blockchain protocol made to power Embedr's vision for merchants and customers via a set of smart contracts that are made to be decentralized and trustless.

 This documentation is made for a more technical audience - diving into the details of the protocol and how it works.